in

 • Reproduces by seed and creeping roots.

-• Prefers rich soil, good drainage, bright light.
+• Prefers rich soil, good drainage, and bright light.

-Root System: Bindweed has both deep vertical and shallow horizontal rhizome roots.
-Vertical roots can reach to a depth of 20 feet, but more than 70 percent of the plant’s lateral roots are in the top 2 feet of soil and most no deeper than 1 foot.
-Roots store carbohydrates allowing new plants to grow from roots pieces left in the ground.
+Bindweed has both deep vertical and shallow horizontal rhizome roots.
+Vertical roots can reach a depth of 20 feet, but more than 70 percent of the plant’s lateral roots are in the top 2 feet of soil, and most are no deeper than 1 foot.
+Roots store carbohydrates allowing new plants to grow from root pieces left in the ground.

 • Continually cut the plant at the base to weaken it.